llvm/clangir/Dialect/ops.md

 `cir.unary` performs the unary operation according to the specified opcode kind: [inc, dec, plus, minus, not].

-Note for inc and dec: the operation corresponds only to the addition/subtraction, its input is expect to come from a load and the result to be used by a corresponding store.

 It requires one input operand and has one result, both types should be the same.